mattscott2040/apache-connect/README.md

 })
 ```

-In addition to a plan function, the `fn` argument can also be a `apache-bridge` server
+In addition to a plain function, the `fn` argument can also be a `apache-bridge` server
 instance or another Apache Connect app instance.

 The `route` is always terminated at a path separator (`/`) or a dot (`.`) character.